-Applying an external clock source to TOSC1 requires EXTCLK in the ASSR Register written to logic one.
-See "Asynchronous Operation of Timer/Counter2" on page 152 for further description on selecting external clock as input instead of a 32 kHz crystal.
+Applying an external clock source to TOSC1 can be done if EXTCLK in the ASSR Register is written to logic one.
+See "Asynchronous Operation of Timer/Counter2" on page 156 for further description on selecting external clock as input instead of a 32.768 kHz watch crystal.